 A Place for Connection

-The Activate Program includes one-to-one weekly coaching, paid mentorship opportunities for students in the group, GWNN (a self-named weekly connection group), monthly dinners and events, a designated daily lunch table, and Snacks & Chats (weekly discussions around college transition subjects).
+The Activate Program includes one-to-one weekly coaching, paid mentorship opportunities for students in the group, GWNN (a self-named weekly connection group), monthly dinners and events, an FYE course social events.

 Activate offers a number of supports for our neurodiverse students including: